bespoken-dashboard-repos/bst-test/README.md

           JOB_CREATION:
           VIRTUAL_DEVICE_TOKEN:
 ```
-Replace vertion with the one you are going to use, and set the paramenters SOURCE_ID, JOB_CREATION and JOB_CREATION
+Replace the version with the one you are going to use, and set the parameters SOURCE_ID, JOB_CREATION, and JOB_CREATION